Franklin D Roosevelt State Park

 (Crawfordville, GA)

 A.H.
-Stephens was the Confederate VP and a GA state governor after that.
+Stephens was the Confederate States Vice President and a GA state governor after that.
 This state park bearing his name is fronted by his historic home and grounds.
 Despite his infamous legacy, it’s quite interesting to visit and see the original furnishings of this nineteenth century home, including his bedroom kept in its original condition and the specialized law library out back.
 The park itself is largely one for camping and horseback riding as it has several equestrian trails and stables.
-I went there in order to paddle around on the smaller Lake Buncombe (the larger Federal Lake only being for campers) and enjoyed a very isolated and serene time near rushes where I think I saw several lakebirds including what I believe was a young anhinga.
+I went there in order to paddle around on the small Lake Buncombe (the larger Federal Lake only being for campers) and enjoyed a very isolated and serene time floating near the rushes where I saw several lakebirds including what I believe was a young anhinga.

 Hamburg State Park